kimgregory1/android_device_samsung_a14m/README.md

 #
 ```

-Any help from an experienced one is deeply appreciated, this is my first ever bringup, kindly create a pull request
+If anyone wants to contribute to this code, kindly create a pull request